 Clinically Relevant Subgroup Analysis - Phase 3 AURIGA Study

-Foster et al (2024)29 presented (at the 66th ASH Annual Meeting) a post hoc analysis of the phase 3 AURIGA study that evaluated clinically relevant subgroups at a median follow-up of 32.3 months.
+Foster et al (2024)29 presented a post hoc analysis of the phase 3 AURIGA study that evaluated clinically relevant subgroups at a median follow-up of 32.3 months.
 The clinically relevant subgroups included elderly and black patients, patients with high-risk disease per ISS disease staging, and patients with a high cytogenetic risk per standard, revised, and IMS 2024 high-risk criteria.

 Results - Safety - Infection-Related Events